Key staff

 Dr Amir Zayegh

 Amir is a consultant Neonatologist who trained in Melbourne and Oxford.
-He has completed a Masters in Practical Ethics at the University of Oxford, and is currently completing his Certificate in Clinician Performed Ultrasound.
+He has completed a Masters in Practical Ethics at the University of Oxford, and is currently undertaking a PhD in research ethics, with a focus on informed consent for perinatal clinical trials.
 His clinical and research interests include ethical issues in the neonatal intensive care, and functional echocardiography in the neonate.